matbergman/spritebrush/README.md

 ## Bug list

+CSS - Media queries for smartphones vs. tablets

 ~~Welcome - Prevent from displaying more than once functionality~~ ~~Welcome - "Don't show this screen again" functionality~~ Welcome - Formatting

-~~All Brushes - Add "Paused, tap to restore, tap & hold to exit" message when paused~~

-All Buttons - Formatting.
+~~All Brushes - Add "Paused, tap to restore, tap & hold to exit" message when paused~~ All Buttons - Formatting.
 Design for label-only buttons

+Colors - Background is white instead of black

 ~~Animations - Tap to hide~~
 ~~Animations - Prevent animation brushes from merging when switching to/from brush type~~